CIVIL RIGHTS IN THE WORKPLACE: WHO’S PROTECTED?

 - Requesting and participating in genetic testing

 - Jury service

 - Military service and veteran status

 In North Carolina, unlike in some states, no legal protections currently exist against discrimination on the basis of sexual orientation or gender identity.
-Some municipalities, such as Charlotte, previously had such protections on the books, but a bill passed by the state legislature in 2017 has put these city ordinances on hold until 2020.

 Federal and state laws, with some exceptions, generally protect people from a broad array of discriminatory actions by a current or prospective employer on the basis of the characteristics listed above, including: